 Installing Solr can be tricky and will vary quite a bit depending on your operating system.
-The following will get you up and running on OSX Lion, using Homebrew.
+The following will get you up and running on OSX Lion (and probably other versions).
 If you've just started the PANDA server, open a new terminal in the PANDA directory and enter these commands:

 '''

 Get into the env

 workon panda

-Update brew

-brew update

-brew install git

-Install solr 3.4.0 (hacky, but it works)

-cd /usr/local/Cellar/

-git checkout da53d68 /usr/local/Library/Formula/solr.rb

-brew install solr

-git reset --hard
+Fetch the Solr 3.4.0 binaries

+curl http://archive.apache.org/dist/lucene/solr/3.4.0/apache-solr-3.4.0.tgz -o apache-solr-3.4.0.tgz

+tar -zxf apache-solr-3.4.0.tgz

+rm apache-solr-3.4.0.tgz

 Create Solr home directory

 sudo mkdir /var/solr

 sudo chown $USER /var/solr

-Jump back to the directory where you installed PANDA
+Jump back to the directory where you installed PANDA cd ~/src/panda

-cd ~/src/panda

-This command will install all Solr configuration
+This command will install all Solr configuration '''

-fab local_reset_solr

-To start Solr

-fab local_solr

-'''